Introduction:

 FAQs:

-1. What is a linked list?
+- What is a linked list?
 A linked list is a data structure consisting of a sequence of elements called nodes, where each node contains data and a reference (or pointer) to the next node.

-2. Why is dynamic memory used in linked lists?
+- Why is dynamic memory used in linked lists?
 Linked lists allow for efficient dynamic memory allocation, enabling the creation and deletion of nodes as needed, which is especially useful when the size of the list changes frequently.

-3. What’s the purpose of the last pointer?
-The last pointer keeps track of the last node in the linked list.
-This facilitates efficient insertion at the end without traversing the entire list each time.
+lastpointer?
+Thelastpointer keeps track of the last node in the linked list.
+This facilitates efficient insertion at the end without traversing the entire list each time. - Why is the first loop structured as a

-5. Why is deletion handled differently from insertion?
+do-whileloop?
+Thedo-whileloop ensures that the insertion process runs at least once, allowing the creation of the initial node.
+Subsequent insertions are controlled by the user’s choice. - Why is deletion handled differently from insertion?
 Deletion requires locating the node to be deleted and adjusting pointers in the previous node.
 It involves memory deallocation, which is not required during insertion.